 This table represents general guidelines that are widely accepted in the academic screening community.
 If optimization is needed, different assay conditions should be compared and ranked by their Z´-factor values until suitable conditions are found.
 Please note that screening results rarely achieve the high quality levels seen during the pilot phase using defined controls.

-To schedule any screen, contact David C. Schultz.
+To schedule any screen, contact Joseph Salvino.
 Do not make arrangements with staff of the facility.
 Please plan to schedule your screen well in advance of the date you would like to start your experiment to eliminate scheduling conflicts and to ensure that the libraries are properly formatted.

 Only screening facility personnel are permitted to handle library stock plates, and thus they perform all compound transfers from library plates into assay plates.
 Screening facility personnel will not be responsible for conducting any other parts of a screen unless agreed upon prior to the initiation of the screen, and will be charged as assisted use.